mpepping/pandoc/README.md

 # pandoc

 Pet project to create PDF documents from markdown files using pandoc.
 See the `./template` folder for an example.
+Uses the Latex Eisvogel template.

+See and example [PDF document](./template/notes.pdf) here.

 ## Usage